B and V

 G and J

 "G" sounds like "J" when is before front vowels "e" and "i".
 Needs a "u" before "e" and "i" to have the sound /g/ like "give" in English.
-When "u" is "ü" its sounds is a diphthong, no one.
+When "u" is "ü" its sounds is a diphthong, no one."J" always has the same sound.

 H